-Theoretically speaking WiFi has already crossed the 1gps mile stone speed with the
+Theoretically speaking WiFi has already crossed the 1gps milestone speed with the

 I’ll concentrate on comparing the 1gbp connections from WiFi and Ethernet as it relates to most businesses, after all even Ethernet’s most affordable 10Gbps connection has not been fully embraced by the market because of the associated costs of upgrading the network gear.

 When it comes to reliability and performance the answer is simple: Ethernet.
-However I don’t really know of any business in a metropolitan area that is either 100% WiFi or that is not introducing WiFi even when they’ve been 100% Ethernet for years.
-WiFi vs Ethernet are not archenemies like Rocky and Apollo trying to knock the other competitor out of the race but rather both technologies complement each other when properly implemented in network environment.
+However, I don’t really know of any business in a metropolitan area that is either 100% WiFi or that is not introducing WiFi even when they’ve been 100% Ethernet for years.
+WiFi and Ethernet are not archenemies like Rocky and Apollo trying to knock the other competitor out of the race, but rather both technologies complement each other when properly implemented in a network environment.

-I’m sure you might’ve heard of switching from the 2.4GHz to the 5GHz band to avoid network congestion, although still applicable in certain situation everybody is doing the same and with the introduction of 802.11 ac devices are required to work on the 5GHz band to take advantage of the speed so the not so busy 5GHz and is becoming as congested as the 2.4GHz.
+I’m sure you might’ve heard of switching from the 2.4GHz to the 5GHz band to avoid network congestion, although still applicable in certain situations everybody is doing the same, and with the introduction of 802.11 ac devices are required to work on the 5GHz band to take advantage of the speed, so the not so busy 5GHz and is becoming as congested as the 2.4GHz.

 Not necessarily as with proper planning and WiFi equipment you can have a successful WiFi implementation.
-A perfect example is what we did for a marketing company in Downtown NY, right in the middle of the Financial District this company reported users increasingly complaining about WiFi reliability only in the north east section of the office, unfortunately this was the lounge area where many employees decided to work from when not by their desks.
-After performing a WiFi scan we realized the next door tenant upgraded their Access Points to a more powerful units, one of their Access Points was opposite to ours and both configured on the 5GHz band.
+A perfect example is what we did for a marketing company in Downtown NY, right in the middle of the Financial District.
+This company reported users increasingly complaining about WiFi reliability only in the northeast section of the office, unfortunately, this was the lounge area where many employees decided to work from when not by their desks.
+After performing a WiFi scan we realized the next-door tenant upgraded their Access Points to more powerful units, one of their Access Points was opposite to ours and both configured on the 5GHz band.
 We simply had to relocate our Access Points (you have no control over some else’s network), adjust the power settings, hard code a channel (not really recommended but we did our due diligence analyzing the spectrum) and things worked after that.

 Now let’s see how each technology addresses the points:

-- Security: One may argue the Ethernet offers better security than WiFi, that’s undisputable if you look only at the physical access layer but if an intruder gains access to the physical network heshe can cause a lot of damage as well.
+One may argue that Ethernet offers better security than WiFi, that’s undisputable if you look only at the physical access layer but if an intruder gains access to the physical network heshe can cause a lot of damage as well.
 It is true that WiFi was less secure, especially during its inception with the implementation of WEP encryption but today’s network offer WPA2 Personal and Enterprise and the WiFi alliance just released WAP3 with several security improvements.
 Proper WiFi security is more than just a password and we’ll go over that in another article.

-- Cost: For an Ethernet device to connect to the network it needs to have a connection installed, that itself carries a cost for every device whereas Wifi does not.
+For an Ethernet device to connect to the network it needs to have a connection installed, that itself carries a cost for every device whereas Wifi does not.

-- Deployment: If you’re thinking in time required for setup WiFi beats Ethernet of course.
+If you’re thinking in time required for setup WiFi beats Ethernet of course.

-We’re JDTech and provide IT Support Services including WiFi implementation in Northern NJ.
-Whether you need Wired Network and Wireless Network you can count on us to implement, diagnose, troubleshoot, and improve your network. www.jdtechsoltions.net | email@example.com | 888-580-4450 to learn more about our services.
+We’re JDTech, we provide IT Support Services including WiFi implementation in Northern NJ.
+Whether you need Wired Network and Wireless Network you can count on us to implement, diagnose, troubleshoot, and improve your network.
+Contact us at www.jdtechsoltions.net | firstname.lastname@example.org | 888-580-4450 to learn more about our services.